ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 17, 2022 (Day 45): Danksharding

+Danksharding turns Ethereum into a unified settlement and data availability layer.

 #### Fab 16, 2022 (Day 44): Layer 1 vs Layer 2

 Layer 1 or On-Chain scaling solutions require changes to the underlaying blockchain protocol (e.g. SegWitz/Sharding)